-Before diving into myths, let’s underscore why breastfeeding is worth the effort:
+Here is why breastfeeding is worth the effort:

 Read about Benefits of Exclusive Breastfeeding

-Myth 1: Breastfeeding Comes Naturally and is Easy
+Myth 1: Breastfeeding comes naturally and is easy

 Breastfeeding may be natural, but it is not always easy.

 Reality: Many mothers need practical support with positioning their baby for breastfeeding and making sure their baby is correctly attached to the breast.
 Breastfeeding takes time and practice for both mothers and babies.
-Breastfeeding is also time intensive, so mothers need space and support at home and work.
+It is also time intensive, so mothers need space and support at home and work.

 The myth states that women should not feed their baby the first milk (also known as the colostrum) as it is too dirty and will be unhealthy for the baby.
 Some cultures advise discarding colostrum, calling it “impure.”